-Veterans License Plates: Individuals eligible for interment in the North Dakota Veterans' Cemetery qualify for these plates.
+Veterans License Plates: Individuals eligible for interment in the North Dakota Veterans' Cemetery qualify for these plates (eligibility for burial information).
 There is an initial fee of $15.00 ($5 goes to Veterans Cemetery maintenance fund) to receive the Veterans' Number plates, with an annual fee thereafter of $10.00 of which $5.00 goes to Veterans Cemetery trust fund and $5 to Veterans Cemetery maintenance fund.
 Personalized Veterans' Number plates are an annual fee of $25.00 in addition to the annual fee of $10.00 and the yearly license fees.
 The SFN 51628 Application for ND Veterans Number Plate form must be completed, signed by a County Veterans' Service Officer verifying eligibility, and returned with appropriate fees.
 (NDCC 39-04-10.10)

-Yellow Ribbon Plates: The Yellow Ribbon "Support our Veterans Plates" Available to the general public through the North Dakota Department of Veterans Affairs.
+Yellow Ribbon Plates: The Yellow Ribbon "Support our Veterans Plates" available to the general public through the North Dakota Department of Veterans Affairs.
 You do NOT need to be a Veteran to apply for these plates.
 There is an initial fee of $25, of which $15 will be donated to the North Dakota Veterans Emergency Needs Charitable Fund.
 You can personalize the plates for an additional $25 with up to 5 characters.

 The Impact Foundation North Dakota Veterans Emergency Needs Charitable Fund was established to provide resources for emergency needs of North Dakota Veterans and their eligible dependents.
 Emergency needs of Veterans may include but are not limited to dental care, vision, hearing, transportation for medical treatment and other special needs as approved by the Fund Advisors.
 The SFN 54397 Application for Organization Plate form must be completed, signed and returned with appropriate fees.
 The Foundation name must be included in the 'Name of Organization' block.